lonelyobserver0/YuriTheme/README.md

 ## Description

 A python app to change popoular linux desktop sofwtare theme according to wallpaper.
 It satys in background and read change of wallpaper, then read swww/eDP1 file to retrieve background image path.
- It writes log in `~/.cache/theme_changer_errors.log` file
+It writes log in `~/.cache/theme_changer_errors.log` file.

 ## Use